 Related Read: Discover Clingman’s Dome

 Hiking opportunities also abound in Cades Cove.
-One of the most popular and kid-friendly hikes is the Abrams Falls trail.
-This hike takes approximately 3-4 hours round trip, depending on how energetic your kids are that day.
-Just outside of the driving loop, the Schoolhouse Gap trail also ranks highly for family friendliness.
+One of the most popular hikes is the Abrams Falls trail, which leads to a scenic waterfall and wading area.
+This hike takes approximately 3-4 hours round trip and is a moderately difficult trail.